 While many of the questions on the AP ES exam are strictly science-based, others that deal with environmental issues often reflect environmentalist positions.
 In addition, some of the exam questions written by this committee show evidence of the biased presentation of information to lead students to predetermined conclusions and the actions necessary to support those conclusions.
 For example, a question concerning the Convention on International Trade in Endangered Species (CITES) treaty offers no recognition of the controversy surrounding it in some places in Africa, where it has the unintended consequence of prohibiting local villages from benefiting from animals that they protect.
 The question simply asks: "The CITES treaty has been helpful in protecting endangered animals and plants by," with the answer being "listing those species and products whose international trade is controlled."
+Thus students are taught incomplete information that leads them to support the CITES treaty unquestionably.

-Thus p.
-42. Michael Sanera, "Teaching Environmental Education to Wisconsin Teachers: A Review of University Course Materials," Wisconsin Policy Research Institute, Volume 10, Number 7, November 1997, p.
+&lt;sup>25 Michael Sanera, "Teaching Environmental Education to Wisconsin Teachers: A Review of University Course Materials," Wisconsin Policy Research Institute, Volume 10, Number 7, November 1997, p.
 1.